py5coding/py5book/content/osx_users.md

 behavior only applies to the `JAVA2D` renderer and not the OpenGL renderers `P2D` and `P3D`.

-There are just a few more things OSX users need to know about using py5 in a Jupyter notebook.
+There are just a few more things macOS users need to know about using py5 in a Jupyter notebook.

 ### Blocking